All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Smile and call "puppy COME!"- you're happy and waving a favorite toy so she bounds over to play.

-Praise her,happy face and "GOOD GIRL".
+Praise her, happy face and "GOOD GIRL".

 Give the toy so she associates "come" with praise and a toy and playing with you!
 After a few times give a small bite of a treat.

 She bounds over, gets praise and a treat now!
-Her little Yorkie brain is processing "come = goodies and fun things" and she WANTS to come when called to see what you have!
+Her little puppy brain is processing "come = goodies and fun things" and she WANTS to come when called to see what you have!
 Dogs naturally love to please and seek to repeat that.

 You must praise him when he comes.